- Automatically with an indexing queue

 in_stock | Stock availability |

-type_id | Type (simple, configurable, bundled, etc.) |
+type_id | Type (simple, configurable, bundled, and so on) |

-start with /pub
+image_url start with /pub

-The best way to handle this problem is to make your server ignore /pub
+The best way to handle this problem is to make your server ignore /pub in the URL.

-If it’s not possible to change the server configuration,
+If you can’t change the server configuration,

-a setting is provided in Stores > Configuration > Algolia Search > Advanced > Remove /pub/ from image URLs.
+enable Stores > Configuration > Algolia Search > Advanced > Remove /pub/ from image URLs.

 Facets